Nikhil-Vats/nikhilvats.tech/src/posts/pretty-printing-tips/pretty-printing-data.md

 console.table(data [, columns])
 ```

-The function takes two paramters -
+The function takes two parameters -
-1. Data to be pretty printed.
+1. Data to be pretty-printed.
 [Mandatory]
 2. An array containing the columns to be included in the output.
 [Optional]

 Example -